google/earthengine-community/tutorials/creating-web-apps/index.md

 ## Adding links and references to main panel

-You can add links to the main panel, which is helpful when you want to refer back to a published paper, a doi, or your website.
+We can add links to the main panel, which is helpful when we want to refer back to a published paper, a doi, or a personal website.
 Some examples are provided below.

 ```javascript
 // Function to create reference panel.